SeBassTian23/ESP32-WeatherStation/README.md

 Source: <https://forums.adafruit.com/viewtopic.php?t=105831>

-### Precision
+## Precision

 None of the sensors used in the weather station have been calibrated other than the calibrations that were done at the factory.
 All measurements were compared to the closest local weather station and seem to be in good agreement.
 The data from the **BME680** is pretty much spot on.
 The UV index by the **SI1145** seems to be on the lower end but at the same time is very hard to compare in the winter, since the amount of UV light is low to begin with and the azimuth is low as well.
 The next summer will show how the measurements work and if the glass is absorbing too much UV.
 The particle measurements from the **PMS5003** are comparable to the results from the closest station, but can deviate more, since very local sources of particles, like a neighbor's BBQ can change the result.
 Further the official AQI (Air Quality Index) is taking other pollutants into account, that the Weather Station is not equipped for, like Ozone (O₃), which can be the main contributor to the AQI, thus underestimating the AQI.

 ## Battery Life | Solar Power

-The data is recorded in 5 min intervals, putting the ESP into sleep mode in between measurements to save power.
+The data is recorded in 5-minute intervals, putting the ESP into sleep mode in between measurements to save power.
 The biggest power consumption is by the particle sensor's fan.
 It is running for a minimum duration of 30 seconds before each measurement.
-So far the solar panel is able to recharge the battery in about 2-3h (November), but the winter will show if it can keep the battery sufficiently charged, especially under cloudy conditions, snow and low temperatures.
+So far the solar panel is able to recharge the battery in about 2-3 hours (November), but the winter will show if it can keep the battery sufficiently charged, especially under cloudy conditions, snow, and low temperatures.